The Origin of Religion

 Religion as narrativeOne reason why religions have such a strong hold on human societies is that they are based not primarily on intellectual beliefs but on narratives.
 Story-telling accesses the human psyche not at the intellectual but at the emotional level, where it is more powerful; probably the brain pathways are different for narrative response and belief formation.
 Human beings are story-telling by nature.
 Every society seems to have had its story-tellers, its oral epic poets, and the earliest literature that has come down to us (the Iliad, the Odyssey, the Gilgamesh epic) is narrative.
 Today we still enjoy narratives in the form of plays, films, and novels.
 (The death of the novel, like the death of religion, is constantly being foretold yet both novels and religions seemingly continue to thrive.)

-Intellectual critics today tend to assume that all this narrative material is merely a concession to the limited understanding of the uneducated masses, who are unfitted to understand the sophisticated concepts that are the real substance of religion.
+Intellectual critics today tend to assume that all this narrative material is merely a concession to the uneducated masses, who are unable to understand the sophisticated concepts that are the real substance of religion.
 I think that this puts things the wrong way round.
 To understand the appeal of religions we should look first at the narratives in which they are expressed and only subsequently at the doctrinal beliefs that they give rise to.

 If this idea is right, it follows that the occurrence of strange beliefs in religion has a ready explanation.
 Many people find it difficult to distinguish between fact and fiction.
 Writers of radio or television soap operators often report that people write to the fictional characters in the apparent belief that they are real.
 This is a trivial illustration of a basic human propensity, which is to project the stories we tell ourselves on the outer world.
 The human imagination has given rise to religious stories in which all kinds of miraculous and wonderful events occur.
 These are taken to be real, and give rise to beliefs which are then incorporated into the religions as factual statements.